lusamek/OpenCalphad/README.md

 ## 6. Contribution

 The graphical user interface (GUI) of OC is under development.
 The database of OC are available on this webpage under the directory ~/macros.
 The GUI allows users to login to a platform on IRC for scientific exchanges and sharing experiences.
+This is avaiable in the window "Option" using the button "Development and Support".

 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Ag-Cu-System-FLOC-gnuplot-x11-prev-7.png)